 Can you identify a team of possible collaborators within your unit or within the university?

-Have you reviewed necessary curricular and quality assurance processes and identify approval pathways for required approvals?
+Have you reviewed necessary curricular and quality assurance processes and identified approval pathways for required approvals?

 Has an initial budget been created?
 It may be possible to identify and apply for internal or external funding opportunities to support the design of the microcredential.
 Consider learner and employer pricing sensitivity, and marketing plan and costs.